POeticPotatoes/Notes/MH1812_discrete_maths/2_definitions.md

 $p\land p\equiv p$
 $p\lor p\equiv p$

+> It is good practice to use brackets as an indication of order <ins>whenever possible</ins>.

 ## Additional Terms
 A **vacuously true** proposition is **true by default**:
 if $p \rightarrow q$ and *q* is true even if *p* is false, *p* is *vacuously true*